Online Sports Betting in

-There has been a bill signed into law by Governor Kristi Noem.
-It is Senate Bill 44 and it restricts sports betting to the town of Deadwood, effectively killing any hopes for online sportsbooks in the Mount Rushmore State.
+Senate Bill 44 was signed into law by Governor Kristi Noem in March 2021.
+The bill restricts sports betting to the town of Deadwood, effectively killing any hopes for online sportsbooks in the Mount Rushmore State.

 With voters passing this measure, the 11 tribal casinos located across the state will also be able to open sportsbooks by default.
 Tribal casinos can offer anything Deadwood casinos can by law.